-The Order authorizing the issuance of the Bonds will also approve the form and content of this Official Statement and any addenda, supplement or amendment thereto and will authorize its further use in the re-offering of the Bonds by the Purchaser.
-The Board will approve the Official Statement for distribution in accordance with the provisions of Rule 15c2-12.
+The Order authorized the issuance of the Bonds and approved the form and content of this Official Statement and any addenda, supplement or amendment thereto and authorized its further use in the re-offering of the Bonds by the Purchaser.
+The Board has approved the Official Statement for distribution in accordance with the provisions of Rule 15c2-12.

-/s/
+/s/ Aaron Wilson

 President, Board of Trustees

 ATTEST:

-/s/
+/s/ Connie Gibbs

-Secretary Board of Trustees
+Secretary, Board of Trustees